The Cryptkeeper Five: Influences and musical style

 In addition to The Ramones and The Misfits, the band counts Bruce Springsteen, Roy Orbison, and Tom Petty among its influences.

-While other punk rock and horror punk bands have produced a blend of 1950s rock and Ramones/Misfits inspired punk, CK5 are unique for introducing a sax-including Jersey rock element to that mix.
-Regarding this mix of influences, a writer for Punk Globe Magazine, in reviewing Rise of the Palace Depression/Darker Days, suggested that a comparison to the E Street Band is valid, and that CK5's Doo wop usage is in a more similar vein to Frank Zappa than to Frankie Valli.
+While other punk rock and horror punk bands have produced a blend of 1950s rock and Ramones/Misfits-inspired punk, CK5 are unique for introducing a sax-including Jersey rock element to that mix.
+Regarding this mix of influences, a writer for Punk Globe magazine, in reviewing Rise of the Palace Depression/Darker Days, suggested that a comparison to the E Street Band is valid, and that CK5's Doo wop usage is in a more similar vein to Frank Zappa than to Frankie Valli.
 In a 2002 interview, drummer D. T. Graves said of the music which inspires them: "All the great genres of rock- 50's rock, the girl groups of the 60's, the 70's punk, Jersey shore rock... all tend to rely on the same qualities.
 They tap into something that makes your heart skip a beat or two, the magical quality."

 Their sound has inspired some colorful descriptions.
-Music journalist-author Gary Wien, who wrote that CK5's music is "most likely like nothing you would expect", described said music thusly: "Roy Orbison singing lead for the Ramones covering John Cafferty & The Beaver Brown Band".
+Music journalist-author Gary Wien, who wrote that CK5's music is "most likely like nothing you would expect", described them as: "Roy Orbison singing lead for the Ramones covering John Cafferty & The Beaver Brown Band".
 Other commenters have come up with "Elvis does the Monster Mash", and "Jerry Lee Lewis (singing) for the Misfits"; a reviewer for punk fanzine Razorcake chose a somewhat more contemporary reference, writing "imagine Danzig fronting Rocket from the Crypt".

-The Cryptkeeper Five in Published Books
+Media coverage

-Gary Wien, a New Jersey music journalist who specializes in writing about the music of his home state, included the Cryptkeeper Five's 2006 full length The Rise of the Palace Depression ("a tremendously interesting release with a sound completely its own") as one of the top 100 disks of the decade 2001-2010, alongside offerings by artists such as Bruce Springsteen, My Chemical Romance, Fountains of Wayne, and Bouncing Souls, in his book Are You Listening?
+Gary Wien, a New Jersey music journalist who specializes in writing about the music of his home state, included the Cryptkeeper Five's 2006 full-length The Rise of the Palace Depression ("a tremendously interesting release with a sound completely its own") as one of the top 100 disks of the decade 2001-2010, alongside offerings by artists such as Bruce Springsteen, My Chemical Romance, Fountains of Wayne, and Bouncing Souls, in his book Are You Listening?
 The CK5 song "Sweet Baby Jane" was likewise listed as the 72nd greatest Garden State offering of the same decade.
-The book was the product of 6 months of research for Wien, during which time he listened to over 2,200 releases by New Jersey artists.
+The book was the product of six months of research for Wien, during which time he listened to over 2,200 releases by New Jersey artists.

 CK5 were reviewed in the 2009 book Music to Die For by former Melody Maker journalist Mick Mercer, published by Cherry Red Books, as part of that book's sub-titular international "Last Great Underground Scene."

 Fitting for a band that has been so inspired by some of its famous alumni, CK5 is one of many bands whose logo can be found represented among the collection of graffiti and stickers on the walls of CBGB in the coffee table book CBGB: Decades of Graffiti by Christopher D. Salyers.
 The band played the legendary club regularly during the time that both entities were extant.